-New Release by the legendary Roscoe Mitchell
+New Recording by Roscoe Mitchell

 Roscoe Mitchell Discussions is an orchestral masterpiece.
 Four original improvisations, taken from 'Conversations,' his second release on Wide Hive Records, have been transcribed and performed by a twenty piece orchestra, complete with two orchestral improvisations and two duets with Roscoe Mitchell and mesmerizing flutist Wilfredo Terrazas.

 Called an "American Iconoclast" by the New York Times, Roscoe has forged a lifetime of truly free music as composer, musician, and teacher.
 Currently the department chair of composition at Mills College, a position once held by Darius Milhaud, Roscoe is a founding member of the A.E.C and the A.A.C.M and has toured and performed with many of the greatest artists in Jazz.

 Roscoe Mitchell's Discussion Orchestra performed at the de Young Museum's Wilsey Court on September 8th, 2017 from 7pm - 8:30 pm.

 Wide Hive Records and Angle Iron Music present Gregory Howe’s first solo album.